Gnosder/Gaming/Shadow Breakers/6d Systems - Magic.md

 ## Paradox Wounds

-If you would take a wound form paradox you gain: Paradoxical 1, for each additional stress you would take increase the wound's severity by 1.
+If you would take a wound from paradox you gain: Paradoxical X, where X is the amount of left over stress after reaching 0.

 Paradoxical adds its value as paradox to future spell casts and is ignored for all other purposes.
 (It does not effect death, other wounds reiecved, etc.) This wound is healed in the same way as all other wounds, however instead of medical treatment its recovery is sped up simply by being in an area with no instability.